mbcrump/EmailSubscription/README.md

 * [HTTP Trigger with Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook) to collect POST data coming from my website that contains the email address that someone types in.
 * [Visual Studio and the C# Language](https://www.visualstudio.com/)

+## Try it Live

+Subscribe to my Weekly Digest of my blog and try out the form [here](https://www.michaelcrump.net/about/emailsub.html)

 ## Contact info

 [Twitter - DMs open](http://twitter.com/mbcrump)